nicolemne/warcraft-mogs/README.md

 From the "I Think Therefore I blog" project I've used a lot of inspiration and a bit of code:
 - Post & Comment Models

-From Emelie Hansson's PP4
+From a comment on [Stackoverflow](https://stackoverflow.com/questions/2662039/keep-background-image-fixed-during-scroll-using-css):
-- Hero image styling
+- Fixed background image

 ### Content